oroinc/documentation/commerce/user_guide/products/product_families/create.rst

 3. Provide the product family details:

-   - **Code** - enter the code that would be assigned to the product family you are creating.
+   - **Code** -- Enter the code that would be assigned to the product family you are creating.
-   - **Label** - enter the label that would be assigned to the product family.
+   - **Label** -- Enter the label that would be assigned to the product family.
-   - **Enabled** - mark the product family enabled to be able to bind a product to it.
+   - **Enabled** -- Select this check box to be able to bind a product to the product family.
-   - **Image** - add an image to the product family, if necessary (*optional*).
+   - **Image** -- Add an image to the product family, if necessary.

-4. In the Attributes section, link the attributes to the product family and organize them into groups as described in the sections below.
+4. In the **Attributes** section, link the attributes to the product family and organize them into groups as described in the sections below.

- **Note**: Ensure that every system attribute is linked to the proper attribute group in the product family.
+   .. important:: Ensure that every system attribute is linked to the proper attribute group in the product family.
 By default, they are linked to the default_group, but you may modify the link as necessary.

 6. Once you are happy with the product attribute organization, click **Save**.